 - Program and camp options for students with an interest in technology.

-Finding Washington D.C.
+Researching and Finding Washington D.C.
 Summer Programs

 The following section of this page contains descriptions of specific Washington D.C. summer programs.
 The programs differ with regard to topic, length, cost, structure, educational experiences, and more.
 As a result, it can be helpful for high school students to carefully read about the program options to find those summer opportunities that would be the best fit.